 The most touristic bar street in KL is Changkat, in Bukit Bintang, where you’ll find mostly generic bars and restaurants.
 It can be fun, although expensive, and you can find great Italian and Spanish food here.

 I tend to prefer the speakeasies, which are tucked away all over the city and have great ambiance, like PS150 and Attic Bar in Chinatown.
 Drink menus usually feature fabulous cocktails and mocktails, wine and fresh juices.
 For beer, you’ll find lots of light Thai beers like Tiger and Chang, as well as imports like Carlsberg, Heineken and Asahi.
 To try local flavours like pandan and jackfruit, check out Pahit gin bar in Bukit Bintang.

 For more down-to-earth vibes and (pricy) craft beers, check out Taps Beer Bar and the Beer Market.
-For a night of laughs and great pizza, you can enjoy KL’s small but hilarious comedy scene at the Crackhouse Comedy Club in TTDI.
+For a night of laughs, you can enjoy KL’s small but hilarious comedy scene at The Joke Factory in Publika.